 - Mix flour, cinnamon, salt, baking powder, and baking soda in a medium bowl.
 Slowly add dry ingredients to oil mixture, whisking until mostly mixed.

 - Cut 2 of the apples into ½-inch pieces and stir into the cake batter.
-Cut into thin wedges, keeping the wedges together.
+Cut the remaining two apples into thin wedges, keeping the wedges together.

 - Spread the batter in prepared pan (it will be thick.)
 Arrange the wedges on top of the batter.